Crisis in Sudan

 Armed conflict devastates lives and destroys communities.
 Targeted, harassed and caught in hardship and poverty, people are forced into flight or to live under siege and face indiscriminate attacks.
 Access to basic needs such as food and medical care is often disrupted.

 Comprehensive medical and humanitarian support is vital, though health services are often scarce.
-MSF provides medical care based on needs alone and work hard to reach people who need help the most.
+MSF provides medical care based on needs alone and works hard to reach people who need help the most.